Degree Requirements

 Requirements for the MA and PhD Degrees in the field of Mathematics

 A number of graduate scholarships and fellowships are available, awarded on the basis of merit.
-As part of the graduate education in mathematics, students also engage in teaching or other instructional duties, generally for no more than six hours a week.
+As part of the graduate education in mathematics, students also engage in teaching or other instructional duties, generally for no more than eight hours a week.

 For courses carrying dual undergraduate and graduate numbers, (e.g., MATH 463/MATH 563), the 500-level version is intended to prepare students for advanced work in mathematics.
 In particular, written assignments should be prepared to high professional standards.
 Mathematics graduate students should enroll in the 500-level version.